 You can utilise Docker to deploy Cloudflared however on this occasion I've opted to just use Cloudflare's repo and directly install it on the VPS.
 For those interested in using Docker compose some people have had success with setting this up via the Cloudflare forum.

-I'm using Ubuntu 20.04 LTS so I'm going to use 'focal' in the repo add command, in order to check your version you can use the command:
+I'm using Ubuntu 20.04 LTS so I'm going to use 'focal' in the repo add command, to check the version you can use the command:

 Adding the Cloudflare Repository